 The Box and Papers

-Although there are are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating the watch to circa 1969
+Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating the watch to circa 1969.

 Detailed particulars will be included with the receipt, along with our 12 months Warranty*.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

-This is a very impressive and very rare vintage Zenith automatic wristwatch, which is ready to wear and very practical for everyday use and if treated with care, this watch will make an excellent investment or heirloom piece.
-Zenith have always benefitted from a first class reputation for the superb quality of their watch movements and just as in the case of Longines, which have been undervalued in the past, this is beginning to show in the way Zenith watches are increasing in value.
+This is a very impressive and very rare vintage Zenith automatic wristwatch, which is ready to wear and very practical for everyday use.
+If treated with care, this watch will make an excellent investment or heirloom piece.
+Zenith has always benefitted from a first class reputation for the superb quality of their watch movements and just as in the case of Longines, which have been undervalued in the past, this is beginning to show in the way Zenith watches are increasing in value.